ncarlier/webhookd/README.md

 |--> ...
 ```

-Note that Webhookd is able to run any type of file in this directory as long as the file is executable.
+> Note: Webhookd is able to run any type of file in this directory as long as the file is executable.
 For example, you can execute a Node.js file if you give execution rights to the file and add the appropriate `#!` header (in this case: `#!/usr/bin/env node`).

 You can find sample scripts in the [example folder](./scripts/examples).